DZimo/tinyLanguageParser/README.md

 JSON format convertor is based simply on those node and each node has it's own toJSON function that does the work From JSON to image i have used a library that takes the JSON then converts it simply to PNG format which can make it very useful and informative

+# CHAR
+I assumed that characters works with '' instead of this ‘’ , example : c = ‘a’; ---> Invalid
+c = 'a'; ---> Valid

 # TESTS
 I wanted to handle tests differently without including any library or framework for testing only for the sack of portability and ease of use i made 2 classes one for valid and the other for invalid syntax as described in project, each class contains multiple functions that